-Since 2006 Jens Peter Maintz is principal cellist of the Lucerne Festival Orchestra, on the invitation of Claudio Abbado.
+Since 2006 Jens Peter Maintz has been principal cellist of the Lucerne Festival Orchestra, on the invitation of Claudio Abbado.

 Asier Polo was born in Bilbao, Spain where he studied at the Conservatory of Music with Professor Elisa Pascu.
 In 1987-89, he won first prizes in cello and chamber music at the National Young Musicians Competition.
 Later, he studied at the Queen Sofia School in Madrid, and honed his innate talent with Maria Kliegel at the Hochschule fur Musik in Cologne and with Ivan Monighetti at the Basel Academy of Music.
 Mr. Polo has participated in master classes with Natalia Gutman and Mstislav Rostropovich.
 During his studies in Cologne and Madrid, he also studied chamber music with the Amadeus Quartet and members of the Italian Quartet.